Events & Fairs

 A Rare Book Dealer since 1980, Simon has had shops in London's Notting Hill Gate & Mayfair, and in Holt, Norfolk.

-Specialist dealers in rare books with a focus on the visual arts, counter-culture and literature, but buying & selling antiquarian and rare books across all subjects.
+Specialist dealers in rare books with a focus on the visual arts, counter-culture and literature, buying and selling antiquarian and rare books across all subjects.
 We issue catalogues on an occasional basis and attend rare book fairs in the UK and beyond throughout the year.
 We are keen to buy outstanding items in most fields and will always travel to view a collection or individual items.
-We are open by appointment but can always be contacted by email.
+We are open by appointment and can always be contacted by email.
+You can also see a curated selection of current stock at our shop in Holt, North Norfolk.